 Summer is the time to create long-lasting family memories in New York State.
 Exciting opportunities for fun await, from state-of-the-art theme parks to activities on the water to kid-friendly picturesque parks.
 Thrill-seeking families will find ziplines and mountain coasters; those in search of relaxation can visit beaches or take gentle hikes to waterfalls.
 There’s literally something for everyone to make a New York State family vacation one of the most memorable of a lifetime.

 Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
 Advanced tickets or reservations may be required.
-Be advised that New York has a travel advisory in effect.

 See the “Grand Canyon of the East” at Letchworth State Park (Greater Niagara)